raposamillar/portfolio-generator/README.md

   This back-end application using Node.js is geared towards developers seeking to build a professional portfolio page quickly.

   ## Installation
-  </br>Install Node.js to your local machine.</br>Download or clone this repo.</br>Install npm i inquirer@8.2.4
+  npm i inquirer@8.2.4

   ## Usage
-  Invoke the application by running: node app
+  node app

   ## Contributing
   Developers who have ideas for improvement may fork this project and submit pull requests for review.